spicyjack/public/notes/git.md

 work.

 ### Rebasing changes ###
+Pull the code down to your local machine, switch to the branch that you want to rebase, and issue the following command:

+    git rebase <branch to rebase from>

+For example, if you have branch `foo` that was branched from `master`, and `master` has moved on (had new commits applied to it), you can use `git rebase` to rebase all of the commits on `foo` so that they're on top of the latest commit in `master` with:

+    git checkout foo
+    git rebase master

+### Interactively rebasing changes ###
 If you have not shared changes on your machine with anyone else, and you want to combine a set of small changes into one large change, you can use `git rebase -i` to rewrite the changelog to make the small changes into one large